freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 Then you can use the font that you have imported (in this example, `Lobster`) in your code as normal.

 ### Font style
-The `font-style` property can be used to specify the text style.
+The `font-style` property can be used to specify the text's style.

 This property has 3 values: